MODEL DIRECTORY

 Pennsylvania Rural Health Model

 The Pennsylvania Rural Health Model (PARHM) pays participating rural hospitals a fixed amount upfront, regardless of patient volume.
 This global budget empowers hospitals to invest in high-quality primary and specialty care tailored to their communities.
-The model aims to improve the financial viability of rural hospitals, enhance health outcomes, and maintain access to care.
+The model aims to improve the financial viability of rural hospitals, enhance health outcomes, and maintain access to care for rural residents.

 Primary Care First